QuickBooks Blog

 The Role of the Balance Sheet in Financial Statements

-As stated earlier, IFRS requires business entities to prepare a balance sheet at the end of an accounting period.
-Basically, there are three important financial statements that every business entity needs to prepare, each having its own purpose.
+There are three important financial statements that every business entity needs to prepare, each having its own purpose.

-• A balance sheet is a financial statement that gives a snapshot of your business entity’s financial position at a particular point in time.
+• A balance sheet this is a financial statement that gives a snapshot of your business entity’s financial position at a particular point in time.
 It reveals the resources that your business entity has or owns (assets) and the claims of both the creditors (liabilities) and owners (shareholders equity) against such resources.
 It is a financial statement that provides useful insights to both the external and internal stakeholders about your entity’s financial status that further helps them in making informed financial decisions.

 • The cash flow statement showcases cash inflows and cash outflows over an accounting period.
 It provides insights to interested parties, such as investors, who can understand the cash-generating ability of your business entity and how cash is utilised.